GNU Debugger: Technical features

-Supported Platforms
+Supported platforms

-GDB target processors (as of 2003) include: Alpha, ARM, AVR, H8/300, Altera Nios/Nios II, System/370, System 390, x86 and its 64-bit extension x86-64, IA-64 "Itanium", Motorola 68000, MIPS, PA-RISC, PowerPC, RISC-V, SuperH, SPARC, and VAX.
-Lesser-known target processors supported in the standard release have included A29K, ARC, ETRAX CRIS, D10V, D30V, FR-30, FR-V, Intel i960, 68HC11, Motorola 88000, MCORE, MN10200, MN10300, NS32K, Stormy16, and Z8000 (newer releases will likely not support some of these).
-GDB has compiled-in simulators for even lesser-known target processors such like M32R or V850.
+GDB target processors (as of 2003) include: Alpha, ARM, AVR, H8/300, Altera Nios/Nios II, System/370, System/390, x86 (32-bit and 64-bit), IA-64 "Itanium", Motorola 68k, MIPS, PA-RISC, PowerPC, RISC-V, SuperH, SPARC, and VAX.
+Lesser-known target processors supported in the standard release have included A29K, ARC, ETRAX CRIS, D10V, D30V, FR-30, FR-V, Intel i960, 68HC11, Motorola 88000, MCORE, MN10200, MN10300, NS32k, Stormy16, and Z8000 (newer releases will likely not support some of these).

+GDB has compiled-in simulators for most targets.

 Stepping through code

 Both the next n and step n command can be used to advance execution over the next n statements.
 If n is omitted it defaults to 1.
 The difference between the commands is that step will follow the flow of execution into the internals of any function call whereas next will execute the whole function and proceed to the next statement within the current routine.

 The jump location command is used either to skip over a section of problematic code or go back to a previous statement in order to review execution again.
-The location should be in the same function.
+The specified location may correspond to different parts of the executing program, but unexpected results may occur for those not accustomed to machine code.

-Printing Values and Expressions
+Printing values and expressions

 When a program is halted in mid execution the print (abbreviated as p) command can be used to display the value of a variable or an expression using C or C++ syntax.
-The x command (meaning "examine") is similar but it's argument is an address in memory including address expressions.
+The x command (meaning "examine") is similar but its argument is an address in memory including address expressions.
 Both commands use flags to indicate presentation format of the output though there are some differences as x allows one to specify the number of bytes.